Balota (film): Themes

-The central themes of the film delivers a clear message about the corruption, deceit, integrity, and democracy that plague Philippine elections, it also examines the dangers of blindly idolizing politicians.
-However, rather than presenting fresh insights or a thought-provoking perspective, the film reiterates issues that are already well-known to many Filipinos.
+The central themes of the film delivers a clear message about corruption, deceit, integrity, and democracy that plague Philippine elections, it also explores the dangers of blindly idolizing politicians.
+Satire serves as its main form of political commentary, reflecting a reality in which candidates backed by money and political machinery has the upper hand, while the candidate with genuine intentions and fewer resources struggles to be heard.
+However, rather than presenting fresh insights or a thought-provoking perspective, the film rehashes problems that are already familiar to many Filipinos.

 Oebanda expressed that while the corruption of the electoral system is a longstanding issue, it does not have to be inevitable.
-He highlighted the prevalence of violence in Philippine elections, including poll officials being murdered, widespread vote buying, and corrupt state forces.
-He also referenced the silent martyrs, such as real-life teachers Filomena Tatlonghari and Nellie Banaag, who died in an attack by gunmen on a polling precinct during the 1995 and 2007 elections, respectively.
+He pointed to the high rate of violence in Philippine elections including the killing of poll officials, rampant vote buying, and corrupt state forces.
+He also referenced real-life teachers Filomena Tatlonghari and Nellie Banaag who were killed by gunmen in an ambush of a polling precinct in the 1995 and 2007 elections, respectively.

 Release

 The film's official teaser was released on July 5, 2024, providing an initial look at the film.
 The official poster was revealed on July 12, 2024.
 The 30-second official trailer was released on July 22, 2024.

-The film premiered at Cinemalaya on August 3, 2024 and at the Hawaii International Film Festival on October 6, 2024 and released nationwide on October 16, 2024.
-It was also released on Netflix on January 31, 2025.
+The film premiered at the 20th Cinemalaya Independent Film Festival on August 3, 2024 and at the Hawaii International Film Festival on October 6, 2024.
+It was released in cinemas nationwide on October 16, 2024.
+An exclusive screening for employees at Malacañang Palace was held on December 5, 2024.
+The production received an official invitation from DESFA-Malacañang and Eduksine to hold the screening.
+An open forum with director Kip Oebanda and cast members Will Ashley, Joel Saracho, and Felix Petate was held after the screening.
+It was digitally released on Netflix on January 31, 2025.

 Reception

 Box office

 A week into the Cinemalaya festival, the film was revealed to be one of the top two performing films in terms of ticket sales, according to the Cinemalaya organization.
+The film was later reported to be among the box office hits of the 2024 Cinemalaya Independent Film Festival.

+Following its nationwide release on October 16, 2024, Balota continued to draw audiences in cinemas during its third week of exhibition.
+Nearly two weeks after its release, the film was reported to have recorded sold-out screenings in almost 200 cinemas nationwide, helping it emerge as one of the year's highest-grossing local releases.
+According to a retrospective on Philippine cinema in 2024, the film earned ₱40 million ($660,415) at the box office during its theatrical run that year.